UK gambling stocks drop after U.S. DOJ seeks tougher internet betting rules

-UK bookies such as William Hill (WMH.L), Paddy Power (PPB.I) and others were down between 1.9 percent to 3.8 percent on Tuesday after the U.S. regulator reversed its 2011 opinion that made only sports betting online illegal.
+UK bookies such as William Hill, Paddy Power and others were down between 1.9 percent to 3.8 percent on Tuesday after the U.S. regulator reversed its 2011 opinion that made only sports betting online illegal.

 The regulator released a new opinion bit.ly/2DaeEPX, dated Nov.
 2, 2018 but only disclosed it on Monday.